Investors can benefit from a range of grants and tax incentives designed to encourage private ownership of woodlands in the UK.

 For further information, please read our Tax Guide 2016: Tax Guide April 2016

-Tilhill Forestry forest managers are not qualified to give taxation advice.
+Tilhill forest managers are not qualified to give taxation advice.
 To ensure your woodland investments are tax-efficient and planned to suit your individual requirements, we strongly advise all clients to consult their own professional financial or tax advisers.